isabelle-sanford/sqlalchemy-challenge/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy - Surfs Up!

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin, we use Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
+The analysis (in [starter notebook](climate_starter.ipynb)) uses SQLAlchemy ORM queries, Pandas, and Matplotlib on the [hawaii.sqlite](Resources/hawaii.sqlite) database.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

 * Choose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis